Survey: Israeli Arabs, Haredim feel more connected to Israel than ever

 In evaluating Israel's successes and failures over its 72-year history, 63.5% of Israelis (67% of Jewish Israelis and 44% of Arab Israelis) said that the country's success rate exceeds its failure rate, compared to only 8% who think more failures can be counted.
 22% claim that there is a similar degree of successes and failures.

-“The coronavirus epidemic, with all the restrictions and difficulties it imposes on us all, seems to also have a positive impact on Israeli society," Dr. Or Anabi, a researcher at the Guttman center at the Israel Democracy Institute said."Today, a few days before Israel celebrates its 72nd Independence Day, a majority of the public feels part of the State of Israel and share in its problems.
+“The coronavirus epidemic, with all the restrictions and difficulties it imposes on us all, seems to also have a positive impact on Israeli society," said Dr. Or Anabi, a researcher at the Guttman center at the Israel Democracy Institute.
+"Today, a few days before Israel celebrates its 72nd Independence Day, a majority of the public feels part of the State of Israel and shares in its problems.
 The level of cohesion in Israeli society is at the highest rate we have measured in the past decade.”

 The results were part of an ongoing survey IDI is doing to track the mood of the country as the coronavirus pandemic crisis unfolds.
 Anabi noted that many of the variables he had intended to track were stable over the first month.